marcopennekamp/lore/specification/expressions.md

 end
 ```

 Lore's semantics would not be well defined if we allowed such constellations.
+Returns may be placed in the following kinds of expressions, provided the expression itself occurs in a permissible context:

+- **Blocks.**
+- **Variable declarations and assignments:** The right-hand side may contain returns.
+- **`if` and `cond` expressions:** The conditions may *not* contain returns, but the bodies may.
+- **`while` and `for` expressions:** The conditions/extractors may *not* contain returns, but the bodies may.